Russian consumer prices up 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW, April 10 Russia's consumer prices rose 0.1 percent in the week to April 8 after staying flat in the previous week, the Federal Statistics Service said on Wednesday.
+MOSCOW Feb 13 Russia's consumer prices rose 0.1 percent in the week to Feb 11 after rising 0.2 percent in the previous period, the Federal Statistics Service said on Wednesday.

-This brings consumer price rise since the start of the year to 2.0 percent, compared to 1.6 percent in the same period of 2012.
+This brings inflation since the start of the year to 1.2 percent compared to 0.7 percent in the same period of 2012.

-Russia's Economy Ministry expects annual inflation rate to rise to 7.1-7.2 percent in April from 7.0 percent seen in March.
+Russia's Economy Ministry predicts monthly inflation during February of between 0.6 and 0.7 percent.

-The ministry forecast a monthly rise in consumer prices of between 0.3-0.5 percent in April.
+The rise in the consumer price index was 1.0 percent in January, pushing the headline annual rate above 7 percent, on the back of higher food prices and one-off increases in fares and excise duties.
+(Reporting By Jason Bush; Editing by Maya Dyakina)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)